 Monty Python alum Terry Jones is a noted history enthusiast.
 He's hosted a compelling three-part documentary series called The Crusades, about, well, the Crusades.
 Like his compatriot Palin, his sense of humor makes the subject matter more entertaining.
 At one point he compares the original cult of Assassins to the Monty Python's Flying Circus sketch "Kamikaze Highlanders".
 He also attempted to stage an interview with a goose, supposedly the direct descendant of a divinely inspired goose that served as the mascot for a crusader band.
 The really sad part is, that divinely inspired goose actually existed.

-Will Ferrell branched out to more dramatic roles, such as Stranger Than Fiction and Winter Passing, and Everything must go, but has continued to focus on comedy.
+After leaving Saturday Night Live in 2002, Will Ferrell branched out to more dramatic roles, such as Stranger Than Fiction, Winter Passing, and Everything Must Go, but has mostly stuck with comedy.

 Will Smith was first known for his humorous rapping and as a sitcom star in The Fresh Prince of Bel-Air.
 After Bad Boys paired him with fellow comedian Martin Lawrence as action heroes, Smith continued his action turn in the blockbuster Independence Day, cementing him as a full-fledged movie star able to do action, comedy, and romance.
 The Pursuit of Happyness and Seven Pounds added drama to the repertoire.
 1993's Six Degrees of Seperation was critically acclaimed and earned an Oscar nod.